Oil Buffing Your Horse – Add Shine and Conditioning

 - It starts with your favorite grooming oil, a brush or some washcloths, and a lot of elbow grease.
 You end up with a shiny coat that has some extra hair conditioning.

 - Sheen products that you spray on will add shine but lack in the conditioning department.
-Dry and brittle hair is the magic recipe for dirt, manure, and urine stains to set up permanent residence in your horse’s coat.
+Dry and brittle hair is the magic recipe for dirt, manure, and urine stains to establish permanent residence in your horse’s coat.
 Conditioned and sleek hair has an added layer of protection against stains.

 - A horse’s natural oils, called sebum, also provide stain protection.
 Oil buffing enhances this.